 This contrast in conditions can cause the leaves to turn yellow.

 When peace lilies have been underwatered for a long time, the soil can bake hard and become hydrophobic (repels water) causing water to run off the surface of the soil and down the side of the pot and out of the drainage hole, without properly infiltrating the soil and reaching the roots, resulting in yellowing, drooping peace lily leaves.

-However, if you are watering peace lilies more often then every 7 days, then the soil becomes too damp for the peace lily to tolerate and this is the reason the leaves are turning yellow and droopy.
+However, if you are watering peace lilies more often than every 7 days, then the soil becomes too damp for the peace lily to tolerate and this is the reason the leaves are turning yellow and droopy.

-Damp soil can also be caused by a lack of drainage holes in the base of the pot or because of saucers, trays and decorative outer pots underneath the peace lily’s pot which cause water to pool around the base of the pot, resulting in boggy soil.
+Damp soil can also be caused by a lack of drainage holes in the base of the pot or because of saucers, trays, and decorative outer pots underneath the peace lily’s pot which cause water to pool around the base of the pot, resulting in boggy soil.

 (Read my article, how often to water peace lilies).